TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Experiments

 \textbf{Baseline.} For human-object reconstruction, we choose methods that focus on generic scene reconstruction without using any template 3D models for a fair comparison of our template-free model.
-Specifically, we benchmark our approach against state-of-the-art generic scene reconstruction methods such as NDR \citep{cai2022neural}, HyperNeRF \citep{park2021hypernerf}, and D-NeRF \citep{pumarola2021d}.
-Additionally, we consider the recent approach ResFields \citep{mihajlovic2023resfields}, which models large and complex temporal motions by introducing temporal residual layers into the general NeRF architectures, showing significant improvements over the baselines.
+Specifically, we benchmark our approach against state-of-the-art generic scene reconstruction methods such as Tensor4D \citep{shao2023tensor4d}, NDR \citep{cai2022neural}, HyperNeRF \citep{park2021hypernerf}, and D-NeRF \citep{pumarola2021d}.
+Additionally, we consider the recent approach ResFields, which models large and complex temporal motions by introducing temporal residual layers into the general NeRF architectures, showing significant improvements over the baselines \citep{mihajlovic2023resfields}.
 We train NDR \citep{cai2022neural}, HyperNeRF \citep{park2021hypernerf}, and D-NeRF \citep{pumarola2021d} with and without ResField layers on RGB videos.
 We haven't trained our method with ResField.
 For human reconstruction, we compare with methods that learn the skinning weight field \citep{li2022tava, park2021hypernerf}.
 TAVA \citep{li2022tava} learns the skinning weight from scratch without using any template model, whereas AnimatableNeRF \citep{peng2021neural} initializes the skinning weight from SMPL and learns a residual weight to optimize the final skinning weight field.

-\textbf{Evaluation metrics.} For quantitative evaluation, following previous 3D reconstruction NeRFs \citep{wu2022object, wu2023objectsdf++}, we measure distance metrics such as Average Distance Accuracy (Dist.
+\textbf{Evaluation metrics.} For quantitative evaluation, following previous 3D reconstruction NeRFs \citep{wu2022object, wu2023objectsdf++}, we measure distance metrics (after registration between predicted and ground-truth meshes) such as Average Distance Accuracy (Dist.
 Acc.), Completeness, and Chamfer Distance (CD), along with Precision, Recall, and F-score (defined with a threshold of 5cm).
-Following previous methods \cite{guo2023vid2avatar}, we use the ground-truth SMPL meshes provided in the ZJU-MoCap and BEHAVE datasets to evaluate human reconstruction quality to obtain quantitative results.
+Following previous methods \cite{guo2023vid2avatar}, we use SMPL meshes provided in the ZJU-MoCap and BEHAVE datasets as ground-truth to evaluate human reconstruction quality to obtain the quantitative results.
 Similarly, we utilize the ground-truth object meshes within the BEHAVE dataset for object reconstruction evaluation.

-\textbf{Results and discussions:}
+\textbf{Results and discussions.}